jgarmonedu/DWES/use-case/README.md

 Loading content to suscription throw WebSockets with Pusher Is necessary to put the **personal API Key** information.

+`$pusher = new Pusher\Pusher(
+    "API_KEY", // Replace with 'key' from dashboard "SECRET", // Replace with 'secret' from dashboard "APP_ID", // Replace with 'app_id' from dashboard array(
+        'cluster' => 'CLUSTER' // Replace with 'cluster' from dashboard )
+);`

 File **population.php** add data to pusher subscription and **index.html** receives from subscription tha data updated.

 More information [Pusher WebSocket](https://pusher.com/websockets/)